 Late dinner: kefir.

-First breakfast: an omelet of two eggs, toast, tea.
+First breakfast: two-egg omelette, toast, tea.

 Second breakfast: fruit puree.